-The C515C controller has on-chip XRAM memory located at addresses F700H - FFFFH in the data (XRAM) space.
+The C517A controller has on-chip XRAM memory located at addresses F800H - FFFFH in the data space.
 If your application uses the on-chip XRAM, you must map the last memory range of the data memory (addresses F000H - FFFFH) to the target.

-The active mode is selected by the EA pin (Pin 49 of the target adapter) during reset signal rise (also sampled on internal watchdog timer reset).
+The EA pin during reset signal rise (also sampled on internal watchdog timer reset) selects the active mode.
 It is recommended that you connect this pin to either constant low or constant high.
-This pin defaults to high (selecting single-chip mode), which is implemented by a 22K pull-up resistor on the pin.
+This pin defaults to high (selecting single-chip mode), that is implemented by a 22K pull-up resistor on the pin.

-POD-51EH-C515C-10 has two operating modes.
+POD-51EH-C517A-24 has two operating modes.